-(C-AC12.2b/C-FF12.2b) Do you collect information from your suppliers about the outcomes of any implemented agricultural/forest management practices you have encouraged?
+(C-AC12.2b/C-FB12.2b)C-PF12.2b) Do you collect information from your suppliers about the outcomes of any implemented agricultural/forest management practices you have encouraged?

-(C12.3) Do you engage in activities that could either directly or indirectly influence public policy on climate-related issues through any of the following?
+(C12.3) Does your organization engage in activities that could either directly or indirectly influence policy, law, or regulation that may impact the climate?